Number : Season 15, serial 4 of 6.

-Plot : The Doctor, Leela and K9 visit a future Pluto, where an oppressive government regime – tax the inhabitants severely.
-Some of the Plutonians have become rebels and hide in the underworld of the cities – refusing to pay their taxes.
+Plot : The Doctor, Leela and K9 visit a future Pluto, where an oppressive government regime; tax the inhabitants severely.
+Some of the Plutonians, have become rebels and hide in the underworld of the cities; refusing – to pay tax.

 Whats good : It pokes fun at bureaucratic government process and the (over)taxing of civilians, which make government regimes; richer and more powerful.
 Leela.

 Whats bad : It feels long.
 Boring.
 Not a lot happens and it doesn’t have a memorable ‘wow-factor’ moment in it – to make it stand-out.

 Review With Spoilers :

-The Sun Makers is the 4th episode of season 15 and mixes sci-fi with political satire.
+The Sun Makers is the fourth serial of season 15 and mixes sci-fi, with political satire.

-But in the main, there is a lot of running up-and-down generic grey corridors here and talking about tax – in great detail; which won’t float the average Who fan’s boat.
+But in the main, there is a lot of running up-and-down generic grey corridors, here and talking about tax – in great detail; which won’t float the average Doctor Who fan’s boat.